denten-books/plain-text/2-surface.md

 She quotes several prominent computer scientists and media historians to the same effect.
 But what gives software its ephemeral quality?
 Embossed onto ticker tape or punched into the card, early software protrudes through the medium.
-In the age of the telegraph, the largest barrier to the comprehension of software was encoding.
-But once the cipher is known and the format identified, the inscription makes itself visible to view.
+In the age of the telegraph, the biggest barrier to the comprehension of software was encoding.
+Morse code and similar alphabet conventions left a visible mark on the paper.
+Once the convention identified, it could be translated back into natural language.

 Early programmable media could hardly be called ephemeral or immaterial.
-Anecdotes circulate in the digital humanities circles of Father Roberto Busa, an early (post-WWII) pioneer in the field of computational philology, carting his punch cards around Italy on a truck.[^ln3-busa] Code before its electromagnetic period was burdensome, fragile, unwieldy, and, most of all, visible.
+Anecdotes circulate in the digital humanities circles of Father Roberto Busa, the early (post-WWII) pioneer in the field of computational philology, carting his punch cards around Italy on a truck.[^ln3-busa] Code before its electromagnetic period was burdensome, fragile, unwieldy, and, most of all, visible.

 ![IBM Mag Card II, introduced in 1969 for use in the Magnetic Card/Selectric Typewriter (MC/ST) in 1969.
 "A simple relationship could be maintained between